Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: Controller Design

-An admittance control was used to convert the user’s intentions, measured via a load cell, into speed.
-It uses a virtual dynamic system—mass $M$ and damping ratio $b_0$ - to convert the force into velocity using the following equation:
+The admittance control law convert the measured user input at the handle $F_{user}$ into a desired lift longitudinal velocity $v_d$ (imposed by a low-level velocity controller).
+The mapping from force to velocity, that can be seen as a virtual dynamic, is here defined as a simple mass-damper system, defined by the following equation:

-where $F$ is the user's force and $v_d$ is the desired velocity.
-We can also define $\tau=\frac{M}{b_0}$ as the time constant and $K=\frac{1}{b_0}$ as the gain factor, from which we can have the second form of the admittance control, with the Laplace notation:
+The equation can also be parameterized in term of a time constant $\tau=\frac{M}{b_0}$ and a gain $K=\frac{1}{b_0}$, and be expressed in the form of a transfer function:

-The gain $K$ governs the force that the user must apply at a certain velocity, and the time constant $\tau$ controls the transient responses during operations, such as change of direction, stopping or starting.
-The admittance control is a good way to give an intuitive control of the lift.
-Because it reflects the comportment of a simple mass in linear motion with a damping ratio, which is something naturally understandable, it is very intuitive for the user to feel and understand how the lift works.
-The gain $K$, which governs the force, required to push the lift, was determined by testing different values with users.
-The gain $K$ was initially set at a low value, and it was incremented until the users feel that the behaviour of the lift is too sensitive while they were manoeuvring.
-In this way, the gain $K$ is determined to have the maximal reduction of effort while preserving manoeuvrability for the user.
-It appeared that it is very easy for the user to adapt himself to the gain $K$.
-For instance, there were no difficulties in driving the lift when the gain is at 0.011 m/sN (70 N to go to 0.8 m/s) or at 0.026 m/sN (30 N to achieve 0.8 m/s).
-The only difference is that it requires more or less force.
+The gain $K$ governs the force that the user must apply at a certain velocity, and the time constant $\tau$ controls the transient response during operations, such as change of direction, stopping or starting.
+The gain $K$ was determined by testing different values with users.
+It was initially set at a low value, and incremented until the users feel that the motorized assistance was too sensitive.

-Once $K$ is well tuned, the time constant was calculated to get an overall acceleration at 0.315 m/s$^2$ (the recommended limit of ISO-2631-1:1997 standards) for a step input force.
-The motion of the passenger was calculated with a computer simulation by modelling an acceleration of the lift from 0 to the maximal speed, with a step force input from the user.
-The time constant was adjusted to get an overall acceleration under 0.315 m/s$^2$.
-Thus, it is set to be as small as possible, allowing for the smallest response time and the best manoeuvrability while it guarantees the comfort of the passenger.
+The time constant was chosen to be as sensitive as possible while respecting the patient comfort criteria given by the maximal acceleration of 0.315 m/s$^2$ (the recommended limit of ISO-2631-1:1997 standards).
+Numerical simulations, based on the presented equation of motion in section \ref{sec:eom}, were used compute the acceleration response of the patient with respect to worst case sudden step user inputs.
+It was found that the swinging behavior of the patient in the sling is the limiting factor, i.e. the reactivity of the lift must be limited to avoid too sudden acceleration leading to too large uncomfortable balancing motion for the patient.